barrucadu/memo.barrucadu.co.uk/memos/campaign-notes-2022-11-sylea-rising.markdown

 rule without interference, on the assumption that those who live on a world understand what it and its people need better than those who live elsewhere.

-**Relationship with the Sylean Federation:** The bureaucrats of Paran are unfriendly to those they view as official envoys of the Sylean Federation: to them, the Federation has more than it could possibly need, and so has a duty to distribute that excess to others at no cost.
-However, they don't go so far as turning away Sylean traders.
+**Relationship with the Third Imperium:** The bureaucrats of Paran are unfriendly to those they view as official envoys of the Third Imperium: to them, the Imperium has more than it could possibly need, and so has a duty to distribute that excess to others at no cost.
+However, they don't go so far as turning away Imperial traders.

 ##### Gishgi People's Assembly